neutrons/multiphonon/README.md

 ## Installation
 ### Use conda
-$ conda install -c yxqd multiphonon
+$ conda install -c mcvine multiphonon

 ### From source
 Download src tarball and extract, then